 What They Found

 A breath-hold diver experienced decompression sickness with brain involvement after repeated dives, showing clinical improvement following hyperbaric chamber treatment.
-Brain MRI revealed specific lesions in the left frontal and right temporal lobes, which imaging analysis identified as vasogenic edema, suggesting a new form of posterior reversible encephalopathy syndrome (PRES)-like presentation for this condition.
+Brain MRI revealed specific lesions in the left frontal and right temporal lobes, which imaging analysis identified as vasogenic oedema, suggesting a new form of posterior reversible encephalopathy syndrome (PRES)-like presentation for this condition.

 Canadian Relevance